Category Archives: Tobacco

 Lambert & Butler was a relatively small subsidiary throughout the 1960s and 1970s, with a focus on cigars and pipe tobacco.

 The Lambert & Butler King Size cigarette was launched in 1979, and was to quickly prove a huge success.
+It was the highest-selling cigarette brand in the United Kingdom in 2008.

 King-sized: a history of Rothmans of Pall Mall